-Full time attendance at a school is compulsory once a child reaches 5 years of age until they turn 16 years.
+Full time attendance at a school is compulsory once a child reaches 5 years of age.
+This continues until they turn 16 years of age.
 A school includes State schools, other State centres, units or institutes that qualify, and registered schools – including non-government schools (otherwise known as private schools).
 If a parent wishes to home school, they must be registered home educators.
-A parent who fails to enrol their children or to home school can receive a fine of up to 10 penalty units (s11, Education Act 2016 (Tas)).
+A parent who fails to enrol their children or to home school can receive a fine of up to 10 penalty units.

 If you are looking to leave school before the age of 16, seek the advice of your guidance counsellor at school.